deliteser112/eclipse-platform-releng-buildtools/docs/registry-tool.md

 (`java/google/registry/tools`), and is compiled by building the `registry_tool` target in the Bazel BUILD file in that package.

+To build the tool and display its command-line help, execute this command:

+    $ bazel run //java/google/registry/tool:registry_tool -- --help

+For future invocations you should alias the compiled binary in the `bazel-genfiles/java/google/registry` directory or add it to your path so that you can run it more easily.
+The rest of this guide assumes that it has been aliased to `registry_tool`.

 The registry tool is always called with a specific environment to run in using the -e parameter.
 This looks like: